oneWritesCode/T-Editor/README.md

 To run T-Editor locally, follow these steps:

 * Clone the repository: `git clone https://github.com/oneWritesCode/T-Editor.git`
-* Install dependencies: `npm install` or `yarn install`
+* Install dependencies: `npm install`
-* Start the development server: `npm run dev` or `yarn dev`
+* Start the development server: `npm run dev`
+* Open your browser and navigate to `http://localhost:5173`

+## 📁 Configuration Files

+* `vite.config.js`: Configuration file for Vite
+* `eslint.config.js`: Configuration file for ESLint
+* `package.json`: Project metadata and dependencies

-## 📦 GitHub Actions
+## 🤔 GitHub Actions

-T-Editor uses GitHub Actions for continuous integration and deployment.
+This repository uses GitHub Actions for automated testing and deployment.
 The workflow is defined in the `.github/workflows/main.yml` file.

-## 📝 Editor Configuration
+## 📝 Editor Customization

-The editor configuration is defined in the `src/Components/Editor.jsx` file.
-You can customize the editor by adding or removing features, and modifying the toolbar buttons.
+To customize the editor, you can create your own extensions and plugins using Tiptap's API.
+For example, you can create a custom font size extension by creating a new file in the `src/extensions` directory and importing it in the `src/Components/Editor.jsx` file.

-## 📚 Fonts
+## 🖋️ Fonts

-T-Editor includes several font families, including Funnel Sans, Mogra, Sour Gummy, Bonheur Royale, and Alumni Sans Pinstripe.
-You can find more information about each font in the `src/assets/Fonts` directory.
+The repository includes several font files, including Funnel Sans, Mogra, Sour Gummy, Bonheur Royale, and Alumni Sans Pinstripe.
+These fonts are used in the editor for font family and size controls.